aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-10-keymapper.md

   KEY_PERIOD MOUSE_SCROLL_RIGHT
 ```

-one thing to note is that there's a hardcoded limit of 3 layers.
+One thing to note is that there's a hardcoded limit of 3 layers.
 For my
 usecases, that is sufficient.
 To reprogram the keyboard, remove the SD card,
 edit the config files, insert the SD card, unplug the keyboard, and plug it back
 in.